-718 can easily dismantle a tree safely without having any personnel on the ground in the vicinity of the site that might be in harm’s way.
+718 can easily dismantle a tree safely without having any personnel on the ground or in the vicinity.

 The grapple can also stack the cut wood quickly or move it to a chipper with virtually no handwork required.
 The agility of the 718’s hydraulics give the operator ample precision to make efficient cuts, while the elevated cab provides a clear view into the work zone.

 “Struck by” and “Fall from Elevation” incidents are accounting for over 60% of injuries in the tree care workplace.
 Another 15% are caused by indirect contact with power lines.
 Any of these can be averted by minimizing crew in and under trees.
 With the 718, there is no need for crews to climb trees or to ride a lift up into the cutting area, and no reason to have additional staff lingering near the drop zone.

 SENNEBOGEN has been a leading name in the global material handling industry for 65 years.
 Based in Stanley, North Carolina, within the greater Charlotte region, SENNEBOGEN LLC offers a complete range of purpose-built machines to suit virtually any material handling application.
 Established in America in the year 2000, SENNEBOGEN LLC has quickly become a leading provider of specialized equipment solutions for recycling and scrap metal yards, demolition, barge and port operations, log-handling, transfer stations and waste facilities from coast to coast.
 A growing network of distributors supports SENNEBOGEN LLC sales and service across the Americas, ensuring the highest standard of professional machine support and parts availability.